Updated May, 2021

 - Respiratory infections, such as the common cold

-What is the best thing to do when having an asthma attack?
+What is the best thing to do when someone is having an asthma attack?

 - Sit upright